someengineering/resoto.com/docs/concepts/security.md

 ## Custom certificates
 The Resoto Shell (`resh`) can be used to create custom certificates.
-This is useful for securing other components like ArangoDB or Prometheus.
+This is useful for securing the connection to other components like ArangoDB or Prometheus.
 To create a certificate open `resh` and execute e.g.
 ```bash
 > certificate create --common-name arangodb --dns-names arangodb localhost --ip-addresses 127.0.0.1
 Received a file arangodb.key, which is stored to ./arangodb.key.